coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 See {{?RFC8224}}, {{?RFC8225}}, {{?RFC8226}}, {{?RFC8588}}.

-* Regulatory mandates exist in the US, Canada, and France thus far.
+Regulatory mandates exist in the US, Canada, and France thus far.

 ## Messaging interoperability

 The MIMI working group is chartered to work on interoperability for encrypted messaging.

-* Instigated by requirements in the EU Digital Markets Act (DMA).
+This work was instigated based on requirements in the EU Digital Markets Act (DMA).
 Several of the key participants have met with EC staff and participated in the EC workshop on the topic.
 The AD and co-chairs are staying in touch with the EC staff focused on messaging interop.

 ## TV whitespaces database protocol